demayorconcept/sql-data-analytics-project/README.md

 3. we need to focus on our customers buying patterns on monthly basics and improve more on services to meet their needs

 ## conclusion
-This project successfully demonstrates the power of SQL in analyzing real-world retail data.
+This project successfully demonstrates the power of SQL in analyzing real-world logistics data with a touch of excel.
 Through structured querying and data transformation, we uncovered insights into customer behavior and and sales performance.
-These insights can guide data-backed strategies to boost revenue, enhance customer satisfaction, and streamline business operations
+These insights can guide data-backed strategies to boost revenue, enhance customer satisfaction, and streamline business operations.